Terminating a pregnancy for medical reasons (TFMR)

 - When will I be able to go home?
 Or will I be able to stay in the hospital if I want to?

-- Are there any risks to the procedure?
+- Are there any risks involved?

-Seeing and holding your baby
+Seeing and holding your baby after a medical termination

 Vacuum or suction aspiration

-Dilatation and evacuation (D&E)
+Dilation and evacuation (D&E)

 After ending the pregnancy